The house from a circa 1909 postcard

-Collections: A Morris & Co. tapestry, "The Failure of Sir Gawain and Sir Ewain to Achieve the Holy Grail," designed by Edward Burne-Jones and woven by Morris & Co. for Stanmore in 1894 as part of a set of six (this was the first in the series), was sold at Christie's on June 9, 2004 for £386,050.
-The set, commissioned by the Australian mining millionaire William Knox D'Arcy for the Dining Room at Stanmore, was called by Nicola Redway "one of the finest artistic achievements of the Arts and Crafts movement."
+Collections: Stanmore Hall is famous for its 1890s Morris & Co. interiors.
+A Morris & Co. tapestry, "The Failure of Sir Gawain and Sir Ewain to Achieve the Holy Grail," designed by Edward Burne-Jones and woven by Morris & Co. for Stanmore in 1894 as part of a set of six (this was the first in the series), was sold at Christie's on June 9, 2004, for £386,050.
+The set, commissioned by William Knox D'Arcy for the dining room at Stanmore, was called by Nicola Redway "one of the finest artistic achievements of the Arts and Crafts movement."
+There were also paintings by Frederick Goodall and Frank Dicksee that hung in the hosue.
+Much of the contents were sold in 1920.

 Title: Buildings of England: Middlesex, The